-I’m an Australian long-distance hiker, a journalist, a proudly terrible baseball player and a big fan of all things Western Australia.
+I’m an Australian long-distance hiker, a journalist, a proudly average baseball player and a big fan of all things Western Australia.
 I’ve walked the entire Bibbulmun Track, and have my sights set on a thru-hike of the Pacific Crest Trail.
 I run this blog to record my adventures and help others go on their own.
 My three favourite things in life are hiking, sugar and the Green Bay Packers.